gatsbyjs/gatsby/docs/docs/node-interface.md

   // that transformer plugins can take and further process.
   content: String,
 }
-...other node type specific fields
+...other fields specific to this type of node
 ```

 ## Source plugins